MahamoudTBS/aws-ecs-keycloak/README.md

 1. The VPC has two public subnets (with the ALB) and two private subnets (with the ECS Fargate cluster and RDS proxy).

 ## GitHub Actions
 Uncomment the `pull_request` and `push` event triggers in the `.github/workflows/terraform_*.yml` workflows to enable GitHub Actions.
-You will need to set the following [repository variables](https://docs.github.com/en/actions/learn-github-actions/variables) and have [GitHub OIDC auth setup in the AWS account](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services):
+You will need to set the [repository variables](https://docs.github.com/en/actions/learn-github-actions/variables) below and have [GitHub OIDC auth setup in the AWS account](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services):
 ```bash
 AWS_TF_APPLY_ROLE_ARN # OIDC role ARN for the Terraform apply action
 AWS_TF_PLAN_ROLE_ARN  # OIDC role ARN for the Terraform plan action